The Money Changers

 As Messiah had started His ministry by cleansing out these tables [John 2:12-18] He now does the same at the end of His ministry.
 This was a direct assault on their authority, as well as a full-on attack on their greed.

-The Sadducees were in charge of the rulemaking.
-So to gain more income, they came up with a good plan, good for them, anyway.
-All transactions for the Temple, now inside the grounds, had to be in the Temple currency of the silver shekel.
-Since people were coming into the Temple from all over the Roman Empire, they needed to exchange whatever local money they had for these silver shekels.
-There is no admonition to do this in the Old Testament.
-Coins did not come into use until Alexander the Great.
+Coins did not come into use till Alexander the Great.
+Before the Greek Empire started producing coins, silver and gold were measured at every exchange of goods.
 The shekel was originally just a measurement of silver.
-So having made the rule that everything must be traded in their private currency the Priests set up tables and allowed animals in the court of the Gentiles for this purpose.
-The purchasing of sacrificial animals needed to be done somehow although you could make the case that the Priests could have allowed foreign coins without exchanging them for shekels.
+So, having made the rule that everything must be traded in their own private currency, the Priests set up tables and allowed animals in the court of the Gentiles for this purpose.
+The purchasing of sacrificial animals needed to be done somehow, although you could make the case that the Priests could have allowed foreign coins without exchanging them for shekels.
 And of course, all the buying and selling could and should have been done outside the temple.

 Has this house, which is called by my name, become a den of robbers in your eyes?
 Behold, I myself have seen it, says the LORD.
 Jer.
 7:11